InWeCrypto/keytool/README.md

     * ./prkey_mac -keystore < keystore file path, eg. mykey.json > -password < keystore password>

 4) for mnemonic
     * ./prkey_mac -mnemonic "your mnemonic string" -lang "en_US"  ##if your mnemonic is English
     * ./prkey_mac -mnemonic "your mnemonic string" -lang "zh_CN"  ## if your mnemonic is Chinese

 app usage:
-1) upzip the app file, the apps no need to install, just double-click the file,it can work.
+1) upzip the app file, it does not need to install, just double-click to run the file.
 2) for mac maybe you should set the security setting.
 ![mac setting](https://github.com/InWeCrypto/keytool/blob/master/mac_security.jpg?raw=true)
-3) for windows maybe you should check if the anti-virus software， besure it can not stop app.
+3) for windows maybe you should check if the anti-virus software， making sure it will not stop app.
 4)
 ![app usage](https://github.com/InWeCrypto/keytool/blob/master/app_usage.jpg?raw=true)